rjspencer/docs/theming.md

 PreviousBlogPostUrl, NextBlogPostUrl
 :	the permalink of the blog post previous/next to the current one if it exists

+## ChildAccountList
+A listing of accounts that are children of the current account

+### Options

+type
+:	the type of accounts to limit the results to

+    accepted values are any comma seperated combination of `alumni`, `artists`, or `management`

+    defaults to `alumni,artist,management` (all three)

+### block:ChildAccountView
+ChildAccountName
+:	name of the child account

+ChildAccountUrl
+:    the URL of the child account

+ChildAccountId
+:    the ID of the child account

 ## BuyLinkList
-A listing of buy links for a the following modules: AudioView, AudioPlaylistView
+A listing of buy links for the following modules: AudioView, AudioPlaylistView

 ### block:BuyLinkView